cr2007/F20FO-Labs/Lab4/Lab4.typ

 #question(marked: true, "Is the footer (the MBR signature) fixed?
 Attach a screenshot")

+#align(center, image(
-#align(center, image("MBR-Signature-Footer.jpg", alt: "Screenshot of the fixed MBR signature"))
+  alt: "Screenshot of the fixed MBR signature" "images/MBR-Signature-Footer.jpg",
+))

 #line()
 #line()